Updated May 17, 2021, 3:25 a.m. Eastern Time: This article has been updated to add references to the DarkSide victim data.

 The actors behind Darkside have stated that they avoid targeting companies in certain industries, including healthcare, education, the public sector, and the nonprofit sector.
 Organizations in manufacturing, finance, and critical infrastructure have been identified in Trend Micro data as targets.

 Based on Trend Micro data, the US is by far DarkSide’s most targeted country, at more than 500 detections, followed by France, Belgium, and Canada.
-As previously mentioned, DarkSide avoids victimising companies in CIS countries.
-Part of the ransomware execution code checks for the geolocation of potential victims to avoid companies in these countries, although the group would likely be aware of the location of a target organisation long before the ransomware is executed.
+As previously mentioned, DarkSide avoids victimizing companies in CIS countries.
+Part of the ransomware execution code checks for the geolocation of potential victims to avoid companies in these countries, although the group would likely be aware of the location of a target organization long before the ransomware is executed.
 That the group admittedly spares companies in CIS countries could be a clue to where DarkSide actors are residing.
 It is possible that they do this to avoid law enforcement action from these countries, since the governments of some of these countries do not persecute criminal acts such as DarkSide’s if they are done on foreign targets.

 After the Colonial Pipeline attack, DarkSide released a statement on one of its leak sites clarifying that the group did not wish to create problems for society and that its goal was simply to make money.
 There is no way to verify this statement, but we know that the group is still quite active.
 As previously mentioned, DarkSide actors announced that they had stolen data from three more victims since the Colonial Pipeline attack.